Pharmacology of antidepressants: Monoamine hypothesis

 Although there is evidence that antidepressants inhibit the reuptake of serotonin, norepinephrine, and to a lesser extent dopamine, the significance of this phenomenon in the amelioration of psychiatric symptoms is not known.
 Given the low overall response rates of antidepressants, and the poorly understood causes of depression, it is premature to assume a putative mechanism of action of antidepressants.

-While MAOIs, TCAs and SSRIs increase serotonin levels, others prevent serotonin from binding to 5-HT_{2A}receptors, suggesting it is too simplistic to say serotonin is a "happy neurotransmitter".
+While monoamine oxidase inhibitors (MAOIs), tricyclic antidepressants (TCAs), and SSRIs increase serotonin levels, others prevent serotonin from binding to 5-HT_{2A}receptors, suggesting it is too simplistic to say serotonin is a "happy neurotransmitter".
 In fact, when the former antidepressants build up in the bloodstream and the serotonin level is increased, it is common for the patient to feel worse for the first weeks of treatment.
-One explanation of this is that 5-HT_{2A} receptors evolved as a saturation signal (people who use 5-HT_{2A} antagonists often gain weight), telling the animal to stop searching for food, a mate, etc., and to start looking for predators.
-In a threatening situation it is beneficial for the animal not to feel hungry even if it needs to eat.
+One explanation is that 5-HT_{2A} receptors evolved as a saturation signal (people who use 5-HT_{2A} antagonists often gain weight), telling the animal to stop searching for food, a mate, etc., and to start looking for predators.
+In a threatening situation, it is beneficial for the animal not to feel hungry even if it needs to eat.
 Stimulation of 5-HT_{2A} receptors will achieve that.
-But if the threat is long lasting the animal needs to start eating and mating again - the fact that it survived shows that the threat was not so dangerous as the animal felt.
+But if the threat is long lasting, the animal needs to start eating and mating again - the fact that it survived shows that the threat was not as dangerous as perceived.
 So the number of 5-HT_{2A} receptors decreases through a process known as downregulation and the animal goes back to its normal behavior.
 This suggests that there are two ways to relieve anxiety in humans with serotonergic drugs: by blocking stimulation of 5-HT_{2A} receptors or by overstimulating them until they decrease via tolerance.